Our Responsibility & The Environment

 7. Avoid Misleading Claims – The Company will avoid misleading or unsubstantiated environmental claims in relation to wood product suppliers.

 8. Management Structure – The Company has appointed a Director to be responsible for the implementation of this policy and will ensure that environmental issues relevant to the policy are discussed regularly at the highest level of management.
 The Company will ensure that all employees associated with timber purchasing, are encouraged to act in accordance with this policy and are given appropriate education and training to do so if required.

-9. Reporting and Audit – The Timber Group holds both FSC® and PEFC Chain of Custody certificates for which we are audited annually.
+9. Reporting and Audit – The Timber Group holds both FSC® (Licence Number C004183) and PEFC Chain of Custody certificates for which we are audited annually.
 We are also active members of The Timber Trade Federation (TTF).
 As members, we are audited annually on our Responsible Purchasing Policy (RPP) in line with the EU/UK Timber Regulation.